wp-plugins/football-pool/readme.txt

 == Changelog ==

 = 2.3.0 =
+* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling.
+* Added pagination to the user admin page (default is 20 per page but you can change it in the screen options tab).
 * New feature: link a question to a match.
 Linked questions are displayed beneath the match on the prediction form.
 * New shortcode: display the score of a single user with [fp-user-score].
 * New shortcode: display the predictions for a match or question with [fp-predictions].
 * New shortcode: display a table of matches with [fp-matches].
-* Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling.
 * Some additions to the custom rankings admin screen.
 * New option: disable jokers.
 * New options for points a team gets for a win or draw (for the Groups page).
 This makes the plugin more suitable for sports that don't use the 3-point rule for wins.
-* New option to show team photos on team listing page.
+* New option: show team photos on team listing page.
-* New option to show venue photos on venue listing page.
+* New option: show venue photos on venue listing page.
+* New option: choose if plugin must keep all data on uninstall.
+* New option: show number of predictions per user in the ranking (match predictions and bonus question anwers are counted); this can be set for the ranking page and for the ranking widget and shortcode.
 * New sorting option for matches to be able to include match types in the sorting.
 * Widget "Next prediction countdown" has a new option to countdown to the next match of a particular team.
 * Changed image selection to WordPress 3.5 Media Uploader for WordPress version 3.5+.